nuta/archives/README.md

 Resea
 ======

-Resea [rìːséə] is a whole new operating system kernel that you can toy around with.
+Resea [rìːséə] is a modern, whole new operating system kernel that you can toy around with.
 Have fun!

 Resea is: